Grace Chisholm Young: Personal life

 Chisholm married William Henry Young in 1896, the year after she received her PhD from Göttingen.
 He had been her tutor for one term at Cambridge and they had become friends after he was one of the people that she sent a copy of her doctoral thesis.
 He suggested collaboration in a publication about astronomy but they did not pursue this.
 They had six children within nine years.

 In addition to her career as a pioneering woman in what was then a discipline with significant barriers to entry, she completed all the requirements for a medical degree except the internship.
 She also learned six languages and taught each of her children a musical instrument.
 In addition, she published two books for children (Bimbo: A Little Real Story for Jill and Molly (1905) and Bimbo and the Frogs: Another Real Story (1907)).
 The former was aimed to explain where babies came from to children while the latter was about cells.
 The Young's elementary geometry book (The First Book of Geometry, 1905) was inspired by the education of their son.
 In 1929 she started a historical novel The Crown of England set in the sixteenth century.
 She worked on this for five years but it was never published.

 With the approach of World War II, she left Switzerland in 1940 to take two of her grandchildren to England.
 She planned to return immediately, but because of the fall of France, she could not.
 This left William alone, and he died two years later in 1942.
 Two years after that, Grace Young died of a heart attack.

 Of their six children, three continued on to study mathematics (including Laurence Chisholm Young and Cecilia Rosalind Tanner), one daughter (Janet) became a physician, and one son (Patrick) became a chemist and pursued a career in finance and business.
 Their eldest son (Frank) was killed in World War I, when his plane was shot down in 1917, and his death had a profound effect on his parents, reducing their mathematical creativity.
-One of Grace's fourteen grandchildren, Sylvia Wiegand (daughter of Laurence), is a mathematician at the University of Nebraska and is a past president of the Association for Women in Mathematics.
+One of Grace's fourteen grandchildren, Sylvia Wiegand (daughter of Laurence), is a mathematician at the University of Nebraska–Lincoln and is a past president of the Association for Women in Mathematics.

 Legacy

-In 1996 Sylvia Wiegand and her husband Roger established a fellowship for graduate student research at the University of Nebraska in honor of Grace Chisholm Young and William Henry Young, called the Grace Chisholm Young and William Henry Young Award.
-Sylvia is one of Grace's fourteen grandchildren.
+In 1996 Young's granddaughter Sylvia Wiegand and her husband Roger established a fellowship for graduate student research at the University of Nebraska–Lincoln in honor of her grandparents, called the Grace Chisholm Young and William Henry Young Award.